-1. People feel good about living, working, visiting and investing in Newport
+1. Everyone feels good about living, working, visiting and investing in our unique city.

-2. People have skills and opportunities to find suitable work and contribute to sustainable economic growth
+2. Everyone has the skills and opportunities they need to develop, prosper and contribute to a thriving, sustainable city.

-3. People and communities are friendly, confident and empowered to improve their well-being
+3. Everyone belongs to resilient, friendly, connected communities and feels confident and empowered to improve their well-being.

 When developing the plan we were keen to ensure that it was targeted and focused.
 We felt that all the priorities were important and did not want to discount any of them or prioritise one over another.